-‘XSS’ also known as ‘CSS’ – Cross Site Scripting.
+‘XSS’ is also known as ‘CSS’ – Cross Site Scripting.

-It is a very common vulnerability found in Web Applications, ‘XSS’ allows the attacker to INSERT malicious code, There are many types of XSS attacks, I will mention 3 of the most used.
+It is a very common vulnerability found in Web Applications, Cross Site Scripting (XSS) allows the attacker to INSERT malicious code, There are many types of XSS attacks, I will mention 3 of the most used.
 This kind of vulnerability allows an “attacker” to inject some code into the applications affected in order to bypass access to the website or to apply “phishing” on falls users.

 This technique is also used for website Hacking.

 There are actually three types of Cross-Site Scripting, commonly named as:

 - DOM-Based XSS

 - Non-persistent XSS

 - Persistent XSS